yantrajs/yantra/README.md

  Based on above example, it seems every `is` operator is expensive as it makes first call to check if it is assignable from the given type.
  It is not a simple call, it is series of calls to check if current type is same or current type is derived from assignable type.

- 2. Virtual properies are useful.
+ 2. Virtual properties are useful.
 As casting also requires a `call` instruction.
  3. Struct initializations can be improved by using `ref Put()` instead of Assignment or Set with `in` operator https://sharplab.io/#v2:C4LghgzgtgPgAgJgIwFgBQcDMACR2DC2A3utmbjnACzYCyAFAJTGnlsBuYATtmNgLzYAdgFMA7tgCCTANys25MADoAyiOD1REgFIqAClwD2ABxFdgAT3pIANAkaM5aBeXnYAvm7dZcNWgiYWZxdsTh4+QS0pWTc2ZQBxdUDI8WxdAxMzS3oqGwBWRzdPYLJvSgQpIJCfSRUAHnSjU3MLAD5eJxDsWPIAbTgkJQAlAFchYABLKBElfEMoYwmAGzM1LnYJgGMRCCVadQALQwATAEkFpfoB4bHJ6dn5xZWuNY3t3f3gI7OLgHljSaGIS7SQAc1BXB2EAm7BEpyESwmQiRoMYAF0ehRsJCAGZpfRNLIWbCJDTMEglLpwADs2JEeOUtE6LmKXX6g1G4ymMzmC2WqzMbx2e0OJ3Oxku105dx5j35L0FW2Fn2+4qW/0BwKUYIhUJhcIRSJR6MxWOo2DUGiR+IyzUsoTASxGInJpsUewEDqdImZLKKXkpPggwC4I02wCk9QAKu0KVScFG6L6PAG2D5sMHQ+GbYSWlUXD4kRGAGqO53JtM4IsW4BgYAjCAVvpS27ch5856vJUfUU/CVXDmt+68p4C9bdkVfMV/AETIEg8GQiDQ2HwxHIoSojGUys5zItejV9g2bDViCuncuUvez3sJsuFS1+sQT2N02s8jFdxAA==